weakish/docs-en/views/leanengine_webhosting_guide-node.md

 });

-// You can use the useMasterKey to turn on the masterKey permission in LeanEngine, which will skip ACLs and other permission restrictions.
+// You can use the useMasterKey to turn on the masterKey permission in LeanEngine, which will skip ACLs and other permission checks.

 AV.Cloud.useMasterKey();

-// Use JavaScript's API to query data in cloud storage. new AV.Query('Todo').find().then(function(todos) {
+// Use the JavaScript SDK to query data in cloud storage. new AV.Query('Todo').find().then(function(todos) {
   console.log(todos);
 }).catch(function(err) {